 Working with you to understand your collections and plan steps toward a Digital Archive

 For larger organisations, this is often our starting point, establishing a Digital Archives Strategy that will guide the organisation and aid their engagement with the digital world so that they are free to enjoy its benefits while avoiding its pitfalls.
 We have created strategy documents for National, Provincial and Municipal organisations.
 We base such a strategy on a careful engagement with you and your organisation and build the strategy framework on the basis of our expanded 12 Processes Model developed following our involvement in the writing of the best practices of the National Policy on the Digitisation of Heritage Resources.

 For smaller organisations and for organisations that already have a strategy document in place, our interaction often begins with a visit to view your archive or collection to enable us to understand where you are in your journey to build a digital archive and where you want to get to.
 This often translates to a Building a Digital Archive Report where we introduce you to the Seven Steps to Building a Digital Archive and where you might place your organisation in terms of those steps.

 Once one engages with the practical implementation of any one digitisation project, we can provide an estimate of what the project will actually cost.
 Such a quote is usually provided at no cost to you.

 Following engagement with us, most institutions and organisations realise that building a digital archive can be done viably over time and utilising existing budgets.
 However, there are occasions where one needs to look for funding for large projects.
-If you are a public benefit organization, funds are available for digitisation projects and we have assisted a number of organisations to secure funding from sources like the Lotto, the National Heritage Foundation and the European Union.
+If you are a public benefit organisation, funds are available for digitisation projects and we have assisted a number of organisations to secure funding from sources like the Lotto, the National Heritage Foundation and the European Union.

 The 7 Steps